 Applications can render into overlay windows using Xlib primitives.
-In addition, applications can render transparent paint to overlay windows through a Solaris Visual graphics library, such as the XGL graphics library, by specifying in the GC for that library that the paint is to be transparent.
+In addition, applications can render transparent paint to transparent overlay windows through a Solaris Visual graphics library, such as the XGL graphics library, by specifying in the GC for that library that the paint is to be transparent.
 Each Solaris Visual library has a defined way of rendering into a transparent overlay window.
 See the library's documentation for information.

-More on Overlay Window Characteristics
+More on Transparent Overlay Characteristics

-In most respects, an overlay window is just like a standard X InputOutput window.
-Specifically, an overlay window has these characteristics:
+In most respects, a transparent overlay window is just like a standard X InputOutput window.
+Specifically, a transparent overlay window has these characteristics: